zalando-stups/documentation/components/taupage.rst

     **explanation**:

   * **application_logrotate_filesize**
-     * Log files are rotated when they grow bigger than size bytes, but not before the additionally specified time interval.
+     * Log files are rotated when they grow bigger than size bytes.
+If size is followed by M, the size if assumed to be in megabytes.
+If the G suffix is used, the size is in gigabytes.
+If the k is used, the size is in kilobytes.
+So size 100, size 100k, and size 100M are all valid.
      * **Default: size is not set**
   * **application_logrotate_period**
-     * the time interval when logs will be rotated, currently only Daily, weekly, monthly is possible.
+     * the time interval when logs will be rotated, currently only daily, weekly, monthly, yearly is possible.
      * **Default: weekly**
   * **application_logrotate_rotate**
      * Log files are rotated count times before being removed or mailed to the address specified in a mail directive.
 If count is 0, old versions are removed rather than rotated.